kovidgoyal/kitty/docs/file-transfer-protocol.rst

     ...

 The client must then wait for responses from the terminal emulator.
-It is an error to send anymore commands to to the terminal until an ``OK`` response is received from the terminal.
+It is an error to send anymore commands to the terminal until an ``OK`` response is received from the terminal.
 The terminal wait for the user to accept the request.
 If accepted, it sends::